-In the example below, the function get_first spawns three versions of a function that wait for a particular device (1, 7, or 13).
-The function wait_device waits for a particular device to become ready and then returns the device's address.
-When the first device becomes available, the get_first function shall resume execution and proceed to kill the outstanding wait_device processes.
+In the example below, the task get_first spawns three versions of a task that wait for a particular device (1, 7, or 13).
+The task wait_device waits for a particular device to become ready and then returns the device's address.
+When the first device becomes available, the get_first task shall resume execution and proceed to kill the outstanding wait_device processes.

 '''

-function integer get_first();
+task get_first( output int adr );

 fork

-get_first = wait_device(1);
+wait_device( 1, adr );

-get_first = wait_device(7);
+wait_device( 7, adr );

-get_first = wait_device(13);
+wait_device( 13, adr );

 join_any

 disable fork;

-endfunction
+endtask

 '''